doo/scanbot-sdk-example-titanium/README.md

 Be sure to install a compatible JDK, and to set your JAVA_HOME in `run-android.sh` accordingly.

-**Minor note**: if you have a bad experience in downloading, installing and dealing with multiple JDK versions installed on the same machine, we reccomend using [sdkman](https://sdkman.io/install), which has a very intuitive command line syntax to list available JDK versions and switch between them.
+**Minor note**: if you have a bad experience in downloading, installing and dealing with multiple JDK versions installed on the same machine, we recommend using [sdkman](https://sdkman.io/install), which has a very intuitive command line syntax to list available JDK versions and switch between them.

 ## Run the demo on an Android Device